 Matthew 2:16-18 16 Then when Herod saw that he had been tricked by the magi, he became very enraged, and sent and slew all the male children who were in Bethlehem and all its vicinity, from two years old and under, according to the time which he had determined from the magi.
 17 Then what had been spoken through Jeremiah the prophet was fulfilled: (Jeremiah 30:15)18 “A VOICE WAS HEARD IN RAMAH, WEEPING AND GREAT MOURNING, RACHEL WEEPING FOR HER CHILDREN; AND SHE REFUSED TO BE COMFORTED, BECAUSE THEY WERE NO MORE.”

-But the Lord reminds Rachel that her bringing these children to birth was not in vain.
+But the Lord reminds us that Rachel’s bringing these children to birth was not in vain.
 He will restore Ephraim and Judah.

 Jeremiah 31:16 16 Thus says the LORD, “Restrain your voice from weeping And your eyes from tears; For your work will be rewarded,” declares the LORD, “And they will return from the land of the enemy.

 “There is hope for your future!”
 (31:17)

 Jeremiah speaks in the first person in identification with his people:

 Jeremiah 31:18b18 “You have chastised me, and I was chastised, like an untrained calf; Bring me back that I may be restored, For You are the LORD my God.”